 Missed Distributions: Forgiveness for 2020-22

-If you inherited an IRA in 2020, 2021 or 2022 but missed the rule change that passed as part of the SECURE Act, the IRS is extending you forgiveness.
+If you inherited a traditional IRA in 2020, 2021 or 2022 but missed the proposed rule change on RMDs from the SECURE Act, the IRS is extending you forgiveness.

-That’s right: If you inherited an IRA after Dec.
+That’s right: If you inherited a traditional IRA after Dec.
 31, 2019, you were supposed to take Required Minimum Distributions by the end of the next year.

 For example, if your benefactor died in 2020, under the new rule, you were supposed to withdraw a certain amount of the money by Dec.
 31, 2021.
 And if you failed to meet the deadline, the rule specifies you’d owe the IRS a 50% penalty on those dollars.

-However, due to confusion with the rule change, the IRS has delayed the effective date of the new rule until Jan.
-1, 2023.
+However, due to confusion with the rule change, the IRS has delayed the effective date of the new rule until 2023.
+This date may be pushed again because the IRS is not expecting the final guidance on RMDs until 2024.

 In other words, anyone who inherited an IRA in 2020, 2021 or 2022 and missed taking their RMDs by the end of the year will not have to pay a penalty.

 Inheriting an IRA: Roth vs. Traditional